-The first visitors to write about Carrowmore believed the site to be the cemetery of the warriors who were killed during the mythical Second Battle of Moytura.
+The earliest antiquarian visitors to write about Carrowmore quite plausibly believed the site to be the cemetery of the warriors who were killed during the mythical First Battle of Moytura, which historian Henry Morris has argued took place on the strand at Tanrego a short distance south of Carrowmore.
 Many early researchers visited the complex and commented on the antiquity of the dolmens or cromleacs as they were named.
 The term dolmen seems to have come into use some 200 years old when it was used to describe the Table de Marchand in Brittany, the homeland of the Carrowmore people.

 Reverend William Henry speculated on the origins of the builders in 1739:

-By the 1970's the Carrowmore monuments were considered to be a degenerate form of passage-grave (a term coined by Michael Herity) built by the jaded descendants of the brilliant people who built Newgrange and the huge mounds in the Boyne Valley.
-That scenario saw the passag-grave people arrive on the east coast of Ireland where the mega-monuments are found.
-As the builders migrated west their monuments were imagined to devolve into simpler and simpler forms until you arrive at Carrowmore.
+By the 1970's the Carrowmore monuments were considered to be a degenerate form of passage-grave (a term coined by Michael Herity) built by the jaded descendants of the brilliant people who had constructed Newgrange and the huge mounds in the Boyne Valley.
+That scenario, which was still being taught when I was in college in the late 1980's, saw the passage-grave people arriving on the east coast of Ireland where the huge and sophisticated mega-monuments are found.
+As the builders migrated west their monuments were imagined to devolve into simpler and simpler forms until you arrive at the simple form of boulder-built monuments found in such profusion at Carrowmore.

 Stones and Bones